nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 You cannot begin this type of reading unless you've already completed an inspectional reading.
 Question: is there a skill level that would actually allow for merging the two types into one reading?

+You should not take the term “stage” in a chronological sense, **unless perhaps at the very beginning of your exercise as an analytical reader**[^7].
+That is, it is not necessary to read a book through in order to apply the first four rules, then to read it again and again in order to apply the other rules.
+The practiced reader accomplishes all of these stages at once.

+[^7]: See learning under insights section.
+At first, you maybe to to reread and apply different sections, but that should stop as  you get more skilled.

 ## Stage I:  Rules for finding what a book is about

 1. Classify the book according to kind and subject matter.